 - Assign and record the discharge/pickup time on the Caregiver Registration Log.

-- Verify that kittens are at least 12 weeks old or weigh at least 3 pounds.
+- Verify that kittens are at least 12 weeks oldor weigh at least 3 pounds.
 Do not admit cats less than 12 weeks old.
-Contact the Clinic Supervisor or Lead Veterinarian, if there is any doubt about size or age.
+Notify the Triage Coordinator or the Admissions Captain who may elect to contact the Clinic Supervisor or Lead Veterinarian, if there is any doubt about size or age, or if there are exceptional circumstances.

 - Ask the caregiver when the cat last ate.
 If cats have food in the trap or are known to have eaten after midnight, issue a green “Food” Alert tag.

-- If the cat is obviously female (calico, tortoiseshell) or obviously male (big-cheeked tom cat), issue the Gender ID tags as directed above, pink tags for females and blue tags for males.
+- If the cat is obviously female (calico, tortoiseshell) or obviously male (big-cheeked tom cat), issue the Gender ID tagsas directed above, pink tags for females and blue tags for males.
+Otherwise DO NOT attempt to determine gender.

 Issue alert tags, if the cat may be infectious or if the cat has a known condition that needs to be checked at the Veterinary Examination Station:

 - Issue a red “Medical Alert” tag, if the caregiver reports something that needs to be checked at the Veterinary Examination Station.
-Write the condition on the masking tape on the back of the tag using a Sharpie pen.
+Write the condition on the masking tape on the back of the tag using a permanent marker.

 Complete the shaded clinic portion of the Caregiver Release Form.

-Ask the caregiver to provide any missing information on the Caregiver Release Form and collect the form when complete.
+Review each Caregiver Release Form.
+Ask the caregiver to provide any missing information and collect the form when complete.

-Issue a Caregiver Claim Check for each cat.
-Print the cat ID number and the discharge/pick-up time on it.
+Issue a Caregiver Claim Checkfor each cat.
+Attach each cat’s Claim Check sticker to a preprinted Claim Check ticket.
 Pick-up times are staggered to facilitate the discharge process.
 Forty cats are discharged during each half-hour time slot beginning at 1:00 pm.
 Verify that the discharge/pick-up time is recorded in the Caregiver Registration Log:

-- Caregivers with infectious cats (URI) are assigned the last pick-up time slot for all of their cats because their cats have the last surgery times.
+- Caregivers with infectious cats (URI) are assigned the last pick-up time slot for all of their cats, because infectious cats have the last surgery times.

-- Caregivers with any cats assigned green “Food” tags are assigned late pick-up times because their surgery is performed as late as possible.
+- Caregivers with any cats assigned green “Food” tags are assigned late pick-up times, because their surgeries are performed as late as possible.

-- Transfer the Caregiver Registration Logs to the Discharge Station volunteers who will use them to process the cats when they are checked out of the clinic.
+- Transfer the Caregiver Registration Logs to the Discharge Stationvolunteers for processing the cats upon check out from the clinic.

 - Deliver all Caregiver Release Forms to the Discharge Station staff.